Donate now!

 Our alumni

-Thanks to a scholarship from 4 Smiling Faces, the following young people have completed their education, are working, building their own independent lives and making their own choices.
-We are very proud of these beautiful people who make Nepal a better place!
+Thanks to a scholarships from 4 Smiling Faces, these young people have completed their education, are working, building their own independent lives and making their own choices.
+We are very proud of these wonderful people who are making Nepal more beautiful!

 Read more here